le0m/led-matrix/README.md

 - add FPS and other Life config
 - send current GIF
-- modeselector: prevent random wrong reads notify change after 2-3 consecutive reads with the same value store last 2-3 reads and return the last one only if they're the same
+- modeselector: prevent random wrong reads, use multiple reads in the span of some seconds